avengerpenguin/traditionalmead.uk/content/Cwm Deri/cwm-deri-meddeglyn-mead.md

 ## Taste

 The initial taste is that of pure, liquid honey.
-THe medium body only adds to the sensation that you are drinking a liquid form of honey.
+The medium body only adds to the sensation that you are drinking a liquid form of honey.
 There are subtle spice undertones that are hard to pinpoint and there is a slight dryness to the finish that adds some complexity.